mircealungu/student-projects/thesis-writing.md

-The following are rules that I would like you to respect before submitting any written work to me.
-Practice these rules on your thesis.
-Being a good writer is an important skill in any context you might end up in.
+The following are a few rules that I would like you to respect before submitting any written work to me.
+Practice these rules on your thesis and any in other technical report.
+Being a good writer is an important skill in any context you might end up in, not only in the university.

 Don't Submit a Text with Grammatical Mistakes and Typos